webforj/webforj-docs/docs/routing/route-patterns.md

 ## Wildcard segments

-Wildcards can be used to capture entire paths beyond a particular route segment, and they can be named for better readability.
-However, unlike named parameters, a wildcard segment can't have any constraints.
+Wildcards can be used to capture entire paths following a specific route segment, but they can only appear as the final segment in the pattern, resolving all subsequent values in the URL.
+For better readability, wildcard segments can be named.
+However, unlike named parameters, wildcard segments can't have any constraints.

 **Example:**